odahu/odahu-docs/source/ref_packagers.rst

 ODAHU Flow downloads your dependencies on every docker model packaging launch.
 You can experience the following troubles with this approach:
     * downloading and installation of some dependencies can take a long time
-    * network errors during downloading dependencies due to network errors
+    * network errors during downloading dependencies

 To overcome these and other problems, ODAHU Flow provides a way to specify a prebuilt packaging Docker image with your dependencies.